 There are no better places for experiencing the traditional spirit of the Vietnamese than the vivid, noisy, and usually crowded local markets, which are normally situated in the central areas of towns and villages across the Vietnam.
-That’s why we’ve prepared you a guide through the most crowded and most interesting markets in Vietnam that you shouldn’t miss – not only because of the picturesque sights but also because of the wide variety of products offered by the loud and friendly sellers.
+That’s why we’ve prepared you a guide through the most crowded and most interesting markets in Vietnam which is part of the best vietnam destinations that you shouldn’t miss – not only because of the picturesque sights but also because of the wide variety of products offered by the loud and friendly sellers.
 Let’s check them out!

 Bac Ha Market